passcod/caretaker/index.markdown

 From the onset, the Caretaker model positions itself as being for "small to medium" projects.

-There is no defined upper bound on "how large" a project can be before it stops being appropriate to use the model: besides the difficulty of measuring "largeness" of a project in specific terms, the decision to leave Caretaker behind or adapt it for large-scale use must be made by the project itself, for its own well-being, and to achieve its own goals.
+There is no defined upper bound on "how large" a project can be before it stops being appropriate to use the model: besides the difficulty of measuring "largeness" of a project in discrete terms, the decision to leave Caretaker behind or adapt it for large-scale use must be made by the project itself, for its own well-being, and to achieve its own goals.